brylianrst/Brilian-Portofolio/Part2 Final Project.md

 ### Goal: Get Ideas of Audience General Understanding About my Story/Context

 - Can you tell me what you think this is?
 - Who do you think is the intended audience for this?

 ### Goal: Finding Insight to Enhance Storyboards Structure (The Presentation Story Structure)

-- What about the story narrative structure, do you think it is great or not for story telling?
-Is the message delivered and clearly understood ?
+- What about the story narrative structure, do you think it is great or not for story telling
-- Is there any suggestions you would like to provide regarding storyboards structure ?

 ### Goal: Get Ideas On How to Enhance Wireframes (each slides/content that build the presentation)

 - Is the progression through wireframes already great ?
-Is there any suggestions you would like to provide regarding the content and slides ?

 ### Goal: Finding Insight to Enhance Data Visualization (Graphics)

 - Are the number of data visualizations sufficient to tell a compelling story ?
 - Important elements in the visuals like titles, annotations, legends, captions, axis, data source and other elements are referenced and used appropriately ?
-Is there any suggestions for improving the data visualization ?

 ## Interview Findings